AndrewBubnov/clear-react-router/README.md

 ### `useInvalidate()`

-Returns a function that marks route data as stale and re-runs the route lifecycle.
+Returns a function that revalidates cached route data by executing the route lifecycle again.

-Calling `invalidate()` clears the cached loader result for a route and executes both `beforeLoad` and `loader` again.
+Calling `invalidate()` clears the cached loader result and immediately runs both `beforeLoad` and `loader` for the specified route.
 This is useful after mutations or any operation that changes data used by the route.

 #### Current route

-Invalidate the currently active route:
+Revalidate the currently active route:

 ```tsx
 const invalidate = useInvalidate();